-Thanksgiving is the perfect opportunity to enjoy family time, entertain guests and show gratitude by giving back.
+Thanksgiving is the perfect opportunity to enjoy family time and show gratitude by giving back.
 Events throughout Oklahoma City are helping families do all that and more.
-Below, find a list of Thanksgiving-related events and activities.
-From learning how to bake fresh bread for your Thanksgiving table to heading out to a tree lighting festival with friends and family, you’ll find plenty of holiday inspiration on this list.
-Also, be sure to check out these Oklahoma City charities seeking volunteers, our editor’s picks for best places to take out-of-towners this season and Oklahoma City craft shows for holiday shopping.
+Below, find a list of socially-distant, Thanksgiving-related events and activities.
+Also, be sure to check out these Oklahoma City charities seeking volunteers and Oklahoma City craft shows for holiday shopping.

 Seasonal Events Leading Up to Thanksgiving Day

-PAMBE Ghana Global Market at 50 Penn Place (1900 NW Expressway) features a seasonal fair trade shop offering unique gifts, including a wide selection of folk art from around the world and more.
+PAMBE Ghana Global Market at 50 Penn Place (1900 NW Expressway) is an online, seasonal fair trade shop offering unique gifts, including a wide selection of folk art from around the world and more.
 All proceeds benefit PAMBE Ghana’s La’Angum Learning Center in northern Ghana.
-Free to attend.
-Tuesday-Friday, noon – 6 p.m., Saturday, 10 a.m. – 6 p.m.
+Curbside pickup available.
+Noon – 6 p.m.

 Nov.
 16 – Dec.
 24